 - 6If it still does not work out well, what is my next course of action?

 No one can predict how the actual conversation will be.
-But, if handled well, he will feel better with by taking positive actions and move forward after the conversation.
+But, if handled well, he will feel better by taking positive actions and moving forward after the conversation.

 And the coaching approach is what you need to make the conversation easier and more beneficial to both sides.
 Having said that, knowing these techniques will only do good for your knowledge.
 It makes no difference to your ability to handle the conversation unless you apply and refine your skills of doing it.